jeking123/LRTHW/README.md

 ## Exercise 4

-Assigning variables, and using the for mathematical evaluations.
+Assigning variables, and using them for mathematical evaluations.

+## Exercise 5

+Using variables to assign values, do simple expressions, and output it all within strings.